joey1089/Terraform_2Tier/README.md

      2 Public Subnets
      2 Private Subnets for the Web Server Tier
      2 Private Subnets for the RDS Tier
-In one public subnet created bastion host
+In one public subnet created bastion host.
-In two private subnet created web server in each using auto scaling group Created security group, one for bastion host, web server and RDS
+In two private subnet created web server in each using auto scaling group.
+Created security group, one for bastion host, web server and RDS